Our verdict

 Has a solid bite once broken in

 There is no doubt that this quite affordable signature shoe from Nike has the kind of traction that you can depend on.
-In fact, two experts describe the traction as "pretty good" and "very solid."
+Although we are convinced that its traction is very solid, we don't regard it as top-tier.

-However, two reviewers also point out that the bite is still not top-tier.
 This shoe is simply not up there with the likes of the Nike PG 6 or even the original Nike Giannis Immortality.
-An avid reviewer also points out that the solid rubber outsole still has to be broken in before it works optimally.
+It is also necessary to point out that the solid rubber outsole still has to be broken in before it works optimally.

 The Giannis Immortality 2 is sensitive to dust

 As said, the traction is OK.
-However, problems start to arise when the game is played on quite dusty surfaces.
-Two experts report that the shoe's outsole picks up dust, so wiping is really needed.
-One of them even goes further, saying that the wipes are not going to be easy.
-He says that he needs to wipe at least twice to get the dust off.
+However, problems started to arise when we played on quite dusty surfaces.
+We observed that the shoe's outsole picks up dust, so wiping is really needed.
+Sometimes, it required us to wipe the outsole at least twice before we could even get the dust off.

 Has a for-guards cushioning system

-An expert says that while the shoe's cushioning system is already "pretty nice for an $85 shoe", it still has its serious limitations.
-The court feel's really good and the whole setup is quite responsive, but impact protection is not that reliable.
-He says that your feet are "definitely gonna hurt" upon hard impact.
+While the shoe's cushioning system is already pretty nice for an $85 shoe, we discovered that it still has its serious limitations.
+The court feel is really good and the whole setup is quite responsive, but impact protection is not that reliable.
+Your feet are definitely gonna hurt upon hard impact.

-Such an observation is seconded by another expert.
-He says that the cushioning system is great if responsiveness and court feel are preferred.
+We recommend this shoe if responsiveness and ground connection are what you prefer.
 But if you are looking for a shoe with great impact protection, this shoe is just not it.

 In the forefoot, the calipers show 23.8 mm of stack height.
 This is 2.8 mm thicker than the average.

-Provided that the Giannis Immortality 2 has an ample amount of cushioning for a standard basketball shoe, the problem with impact protection must be coming from the nature of its foam.
+Provided that the Giannis Immortality 2 has an ample amount of cushioning for a standard basketball shoe, we thought that the problem with impact protection must be coming from the nature of its foam.

 Using a durometer, we found that this Nike shoe is far from being the brand's softest hoop shoe.
 It turns out to be 13% firmer than the average of basketball shoes we've tested.